girllich/towers-for-tarrasques/combat.md

 Before Combat:

-Each character starts with 9 AP at the start of the first timeblock, and at the top of each subsequent timeblock.
+Each character starts with 7 AP at the start of the first timeblock, and at the top of each subsequent timeblock.
 These AP can't be used until it's the character's turn unless you're using an interrupt.
-Before their first turn, players roll for Readiness to determine the order of actions during the first timeblock of combat.
-Players may choose to spend some of their AP to increase their Readiness roll before combat begins.
+Before their first turn, players roll for Readiness to determine the order of actions during the first timeblock of combat.Players may choose to spend some of their AP to increase their Readiness roll before combat begins.

 Surprise:

 If a character or group is surprised, they may not spend AP on their first timeblock of combat.